 License to Carry (LTC) Information

 License to Carry (LTC) was formally known as the Concealed Handgun License (CHL).
+It is no longer called CHL due to open carry laws, and the license was renamed LTC.

 Check Your Eligibility